From fries fryer to top McDonald's award: Kiwi's rise to ranks of management at the world's largest hamburger chain

 When Levi Due started working at McDonald's as a shy 17-year-old, he had no idea over a decade later he'd shake hands with the boss of the world's largest hamburger chain.

-An Aucklander, Due, was one of 112 of McDonald's 12,000 global employees to receive a US$12,500 ($19,000) cash bonus in recognition of receiving the company's President Award - and the only Kiwi to receive it.
+An Aucklander, Due, was one of 112 of McDonald's 12,000 global employees to receive a US$12,500 ($19,000) cash bonus in recognition of receiving the company's President Award - and the only Kiwi in the marketing team to receive it.

 The 33-year-old started off as a "fries fryer", or a crew person by the official term, in a Tauranga restaurant.
 Over the past 16 years he has worked his way through the ranks to merchandising and digital brand manager, his current role, where he works as a one-man band responsible for McDonald's app.